 New treatments for glioblastoma are being tested in clinical trials.
 These treatments include:

-- immunotherapy — using your body’s immune system to kill cancer cells
+- Immunotherapy: This means using your body’s immune system to kill cancer cells

-- gene therapy — fixing defective genes to treat cancer
+- Gene therapy: This involves fixing defective genes to treat cancer

-- stem cell therapy — using early cells called stem cells to treat cancer
+- Stem cell therapy: This means using early cells called stem cells to treat cancer

-- vaccine therapy — strengthening your body’s immune system to fight off cancer
+- Vaccine therapy: This involves strengthening your body’s immune system to fight off cancer

-- personalized medicine — also called targeted therapy
+- Personalized medicine: This is also called targeted therapy and

-If these and other treatments are approved, they could one day improve the outlook for people with glioblastoma.
+If these and other treatments are approved, they could improve the outlook for people with glioblastoma.

 Doctors don’t know what causes glioblastoma.
 Like other cancers, it starts when cells begin to grow uncontrollably and form tumors.
 This cell growth may have something to do with gene changes.